chohyunjae163/pikuma_physics_class/phy_note.md

 Every object with mass exerts a gravitational force on every other object
 Fg = G * (Ma * Mb) / ||d||^2 * d

+## Spring Force
+The force of the spring is proportional to the displacement of the spring
+Fs= -K * dl
+k= spring constant
+dl= delta length. spring displacement